Meaning of life: Christianity

-In the Christian view, humankind was made in the Image of God and perfect, but the Fall of Man caused the progeny of the First Parents to inherit Original Sin and its consequences.
-Christ's passion, death and resurrection provide the means for transcending that impure state (Romans 6:23).
-The good news that this restoration from sin is now possible is called the gospel.
+Denominations

 The specific process of appropriating salvation through Christ and maintaining a relationship with God varies between different denominations of Christians, but all rely on faith in Christ and the gospel as the fundamental starting point.
-Salvation through faith in God is found in Ephesians 2:8–9 – "[8]For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; [9]not as a result of works, that no one should boast."
+Salvation through faith in God is found in Ephesians 2:8–9[8] "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God;[9] not as a result of works, that no one should boast."
 (NASB; 1973).
 The gospel maintains that through this belief, the barrier that sin has created between man and God is destroyed, thereby allowing believers to be regenerated by God and to instill in them a new heart after God's own will with the ability to live righteously before him.
 This is what the term saved almost always refer to.

 In Reformed theology, it is believed the purpose of life is to glorify God.
-In the Westminster Shorter Catechism, an extremely important creed for Reformed Christians, the first question is: "What is the chief end of Man?" (that is, "What is Man's main purpose?").
+In the Westminster Shorter Catechism, an important creed for Reformed Christians, the first question is: "What is the chief end of Man?" (that is, "What is Man's main purpose?").
 The answer is: "Man's chief end is to glorify God, and enjoy him forever".
 God requires one to obey the revealed moral law, saying: "Love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind; and your neighbour as yourself".
 The Baltimore Catechism answers the question "Why did God make you?" by saying "God made me to know Him, to love Him, and to serve Him in this world, and to be happy with Him forever in heaven."